AlShaffey/DistributedSystems/README.md

 - Micro-Frontends

 **_Conventionally_**, we refer to the 1st two types as monotlithic systems, while they are actually distributed!

-So, we apply some of the distributed system related aspects to those claimed monolithic systems e.g. scalability where we sometimes scale out the endpoints, or scale up the DB process. but when it comes to the implicitly known distibuted ones, the handling gets magnified a lot due to the large number of scattared processes and how they are distributed.
+So, we apply some of the distributed system related aspects to those claimed monolithic systems e.g. scalability where we sometimes scale out the endpoints, or scale up the DB process.

+but when it comes to the implicitly known distributed ones, the handling gets magnified a lot due to the large number of scattared processes and how they are distributed, which requires well known  patterns to handle that.

 ## So, does it mean that all the software systms are distributed?